 Feeling, guessing, and hoping are not tools of risk management.

-Narratives that you hear in financial media and squawked about on social media by investing tourists should not drive your emotional decisions when it comes to investing your hard-earned capital.
+Narratives you hear in financial news and social media should not drive your emotional decisions when it comes to investing your hard-earned capital.
+There should be a process behind these decisions.

 3 Things You Should Remove From Your Investing Mindset

-We want to take fear and stress out of investing, while still having fun.
+We take fear and stress out of investing, while still having fun.

 If you're feeling emotional about markets and your decisions, it's time to reevaluate.
 Financial media has a purpose beyond reporting financial news.
 They have to stir emotions.
 Unfortunately this doesn't work well for investors, given the natural, embedded, and often inconspicuous psychological / emotional behaviors that drive our decisions.